JMoooore/JMoooore/README.md

 ### Welcome 👋

 My name is **John Moore**.
-I am a 5 year (4 years 9 months) Army vet with a Mechanical Engineering degree.
+I am a 5 year (4 years 9 months) Army Veteran with a Mechanical Engineering degree.
 I learned that I loved programming in college and continued in my free time throughout the Army while I managed maintenance, logistics, and people during the work day.
 I loved serving my country and enjoyed the opputunities the Army provided me but I was ready for a new challenge.
 I am programming full time now!

 ### [Ive been working on my big projects on GitLab so check that out too](https://gitlab.com/JMoooore)